Upload-ready bundle preview

 addictionhelp.com bundles · alcohol / high-functioning-alcoholics

-Liver disease develops silently over years before symptoms appear.
-Cardiac changes — a specific type of diastolic dysfunction — show up on echocardiograms before a person feels anything wrong [1].
-Neurological damage builds over time: peripheral neuropathy affected 84.5% of participants with chronic alcoholic liver disease, and those showing neurological symptoms had been drinking significantly longer than those without them (13.9 vs. 9.6 years, p<0.05) [2].
-By the time these complications become visible, the disorder has usually been present for a long time.
+Liver damage begins silently, long before any symptoms appear.
+Cardiac changes — specifically a type of diastolic dysfunction — are detectable by echocardiogram in people who feel completely fine [3]✓ Verified knowledgeVergadoro et al. (2026) — Heart involvement alcohol.
+Neurological damage accumulates over years: peripheral neuropathy was found in 84.5% of participants with chronic alcoholic liver disease, and those with neurological symptoms had been drinking significantly longer than those without (13.9 vs. 9.6 years, p<0.05) [4]✓ Verified knowledgeShetty et al. (2025) — Longitudinal study association.
+By the time any of this becomes visible, the disorder has typically been present for a long time.

 "Not yet" is not the same as "fine."